yuriamana/stargit-and-hack/README.md

 The focus of this lab is to introduce you to pair programming and assess what you got from the prework or if you have any prior experience.

-This lab has 2 iterations:

-1. A front page.
-2. Each ironhacker builds his own page in parallel

 This exercise will allow you to work in collaboration on your first project in which, you and another Ironhacker will present themselves !

 Collaborating with git is a little abstract at the start so don't worry if you struggle with it at the start, the earlier you get & resolve conflicts, the better.